interrobangc/codellm/README.md

 # CodeLLM

-This is the start of a locally running LLM agent that can be used to analyze code with the context of your own codebase using LLM models.
-It is heavily inspired by the [groundcrew](https://github.com/prolego-team/groundcrew) project.
+CodeLLM is an extensible LLM agent pipeline framework that can be used to build a system of AI agents, tools, and datastores that interact to solve complex problems.
+It was initially inspired by the [groundcrew](https://github.com/prolego-team/groundcrew) project.
+It is initially focused on code and codebase analysis, but could be extended to other domains.

 ## Prerequisites